Rose Troche: The Safety of Objects

 Troche returned to the United States, and to her previous supporter, Christine Vachon, and British financiers in order to direct The Safety of Objects (2001).
 The film was made from the short stories of A.M.
 Homes, who also co-wrote the screenplay with Troche.
 Troche used seven of the 11 stories in the collection, melding the suburban vignettes into one story.
 The ensemble cast with Glenn Close, Timothy Olyphant, Mary Kay Place, Patricia Clarke and Dermot Mulroney does an excellent job of delivering Troche's vision of one emotional arc to the seamlessly blended narratives.

 Television

-Her television work is just as extensive as her film work.
+Troche's television work is just as extensive as her film work.
 She directed an episode of the HBO hit drama Six Feet Under.
-And for three seasons, she has been a director and writer for the Showtime series The L Word, a show about lesbian friends living in Los Angeles.
+For three seasons, she has been a director and writer for the Showtime series The L Word, a show about lesbian friends living in Los Angeles.
 She has served as the associate producer for the series and was recently promoted to co-executive producer.
 She has also expanded her writing and directing credits, writing an episode for the series South of Nowhere and directing an episode of the series Touching Evil, as well as Ugly Betty and Law & Order.
 Troche got offered to do and episode of Six Feet Under (2001), and she enjoyed the beauty of being able to work with three cameras, it opened up her world to a different way of filming.
-Since she had filmed low budget independent film it was a nice change and more opportunity to be creative.